bolt/docs/docs/configuration/advanced/sessions.md

 ### Using the Redis handler

-When using Redis as the handler, the following options are also under the `connections` subkey, of the session options:
+When using Redis as the handler, the following options are also under the `connection` subkey, of the session options:

 | Key          | Default     |                                                   |
 | ------------ | ----------- | ------------------------------------------------- |